 • The Avocado Show.
 If you think that you can handle one of the hottest properties in the food industry, then The Avocado Show might be the franchise opportunity for you.
 This hit brand demands £400,000 worth of total investment from its franchisees they want to capitalise on the favourite fruit of hungry millennials.

 Evidently, there is plenty of range when it comes to franchise costs.
 That’s what makes it difficult to give a general idea of how much funding is needed to start one.
 That being said, you should generally expect to be investing tens of thousands worth of capital into a new franchise venture.

-What sort of funding is available?
+What sort of finance support is available?

 Many franchisors will have good working relationships with banks that have expertise in lending to franchises.
 The larger and more established the franchisor, the easier it may be to secure funding at preferential rates so you can minimise your costs in the long run.
-Consider your working capital costs, VAT and any other charges, and bear in mind that banks typically won't lend more than 70% of the franchise start-up cost.

 Remember that the more you borrow, the more interest you’ll need to pay back.
 However, when you finance part of your franchise with a loan and pay it back on time, you may be able to boost your credit score.

 This could make it easier to get funding in the future, as a higher credit score could make you eligible for lower interest rates, whether you’re planning on financing another business or applying for a mortgage.

 >> Read more:

 What are the costs involved?